 If you have treatment to get rid of H. pylori, you'll probably be given three or four drugs.
 You'll take these drugs every day for up to two weeks.
 Doctors call this eradication treatment because it's meant to eradicate, or get rid of, H. pylori bacteria from your stomach.

-The National Institute for Health and Clinical Excellence (NICE), which advises the government on which drugs should be available on the NHS, says people being treated to get rid of H. pylori should take a drug called a proton pump inhibitor plus two antibiotics.
+The National Institute for Health and Care Excellence (NICE), which advises the government on which drugs should be available on the NHS, says people being treated to get rid of H. pylori should take a drug called a proton pump inhibitor plus two antibiotics.

 Proton pump inhibitor drugs reduce the amount of acid made by the cells in your stomach.
 Antibiotics kill the H. pylori bacteria in your stomach.